jeremysb1/problem-solving-python/README.md

-# Solving Computer Science Problems with Python
+# Computer Science Problems with Python